WuweiJS/wuwei/README.md

 #### itemSource( ...storeName )

-Assign source store for each item.
+Assign extra `source store` for each item.

 #### add()

-return new item created in this set.
+Will return new item created in this set.

 #### delete( storeItem )